 Most of that will come from high efficiency low emission coal fired plants.
 Australia should build 1 or 2 more.

 The sight of affluent Australians attempting to subvert international rules is morally repugnant.
-The Labor Party, greens and striking school girls are both dumb and immoral.
+The Labor Party and greens are both dumb and immoral.